GS9Eu Early bird extension! rate will now end 25 July, 23:59hrs CET+1 - get the early bird rate now!

 Our aim is to make gender equality in research and innovation the norm, and to embed gender as a primary dimension of quality.
 The Gender Summit started in Europe in 2011 and has helped to influence how gender is addressed in Horizon 2020, the biggest EU Research and Innovation programme ever with nearly €80 billion of funding available over 7 years (2014 to 2020), where it is now recognized through three criteria: (A) greater gender equality by increasing the number of women in scientific roles; (B) improved integration of sex-gender analysis in research process; and (C) achieving cross cutting benefits of gender-sensitive and responsive research and innovation.

-We have held 7 Summits since 2011; bringing together over 2000 participants and 500 contributors from over 50 countries, representing expertise and leadership in policy, gender scholarship, science decision making and industry.
+We have held 8 Summits since 2011; bringing together over 2500 participants and 500 contributors from over 50 countries, representing expertise and leadership in policy, gender scholarship, science decision making and industry.
 From our beginnings in Europe, the Gender Summit mission has been taken on in new global regions: North America, Africa and Asia-Pacific.
 2016 sees the further expansion to Latin America with the GS8 North & Latin America 2016 in April.
 This year we will also be holding another European edition of the event, GS9 Europe in Brussels in November.

-The Gender Summit is not a ‘conference’, each event produces a concrete output designed to promote the mission of building better science knowledge and better research and innovation practice, and to influence science related policy design and implementation.
+The Gender Summit is not just a ‘conference’, each event produces a concrete output designed to promote the mission of building better science knowledge and better research and innovation practice, and to influence science related policy design and implementation.
 For example, the GS3 North America produced a Roadmap for Action for North America, which identified a range of evidence-based actions needed and the stakeholder groups who can bring about the required changes.
 The GS6 Asia-Pacific produced a Declaration and Call for Action to Advance Gendered Research, Innovation and Socio-economic Development.

-Join us to learn and exchange about the latest in Gender and Science and achieve sustainable positive change - pick a regional meeting from the menu.
+Join us!
+Learn and exchange about the latest in Gender and Science and achieve sustainable positive change.